Impact of control signal phase noise on qubit fidelity: Results and Discussion

-Let us now see a simple example for a state on the equatorial plane, discussing one effect at a time: the effect on the polar angle, mainly resulting from the amplitude modulation by noise of the pulse carrier, the effect on the azimuthal angle of the double side band modulation, and, finally, the additional effect on the azimuthal angle of the instantaneus phase shift between the qubit frame and the local oscillator frame.
+Let us now see a simple example for a state on the equatorial plane, discussing one effect at a time: the effect on the polar angle, mainly resulting from the amplitude modulation by noise of the pulse carrier, the effect on the azimuthal angle of the double-sideband (DSB) modulation, and, finally, the additional effect on the azimuthal angle of the instantaneous phase shift between the qubit frame and the local oscillator frame.